MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/ipv6-comparefunction.md

 **Arguments**

 * *Expr1*, *Expr2*: A string expression representing an IPv6 or IPv4 address.
 IPv6 and IPv4 strings can be masked using [IP-prefix notation](#ip-prefix-notation).
-* *PrefixMask*: An integer from 0 to 128 representing the number of most-significant bits that are taken into account.
+* *PrefixMask*: An integer from 0 to 128 representing the number of most significant bits that are taken into account.

 ## IP-prefix notation

-It is a common practice to define IP addresses using `IP-prefix notation` using a slash (`/`) character.
+It's a common practice to define IP addresses using `IP-prefix notation` using a slash (`/`) character.
 The IP address to the LEFT of the slash (`/`) is the base IP address, and the number (1 to 127) to the RIGHT of the slash (`/`) is the number of contiguous 1 bits in the netmask.

-Example:
+**Example**
 fe80::85d:e82c:9446:7994/120 will have an associated net/subnetmask containing 120 contiguous bits.

 **Returns**